We intend to deny you an Enhanced STAR exemption because your income exceeds the Enhanced Star income limit

 If not using U.S. Mail, see Publication 55, Designated Private Delivery Services.

-If you do not respond within 45 days of the date of this letter, we will send you a letter formally denying your Enhanced STAR exemption.
+If you do not respond within 45 days of the date of this letter, we will send you a letter denying your Enhanced STAR exemption.
 You will receive the Basic STAR exemption as long as you are otherwise eligible.